UDub-Impact/OData-Connector/connector guide.md

 Before reading further, please take a moment to consider your privacy concerns and read the blurb below about user data.

 ## Accessing the connector
 We are working to get this connector into Google's public [Connector Gallery](https://datastudio.google.com/data).
-Until it is approved, you will need to run the connector from your own Google account by accessing the deployment [here](https://datastudio.google.com/datasources/create?connectorId=AKfycbz5hy64bfHz3b92xxIVm6oW59Qh6mBGGZ62x7sjmz8y4vfN4dPZjG27DhH1xmHrkbeAYw)
+Until it is approved, you can run the connector by going to the deployment link [here](https://datastudio.google.com/datasources/create?connectorId=AKfycbz5hy64bfHz3b92xxIVm6oW59Qh6mBGGZ62x7sjmz8y4vfN4dPZjG27DhH1xmHrkbeAYw)